 This makes the Democratic Party’s near abandonment of charter schools, and the mostly minority voters who need them, one of the most politically perplexing shifts in recent memory.

 This movement away from choice, and the interests of the Democratic base, is not a new phenomenon in the party that lives or dies by the votes and campaign contributions of organized labor.
 But it is now bubbling to the surface, most notably during the recent Democratic presidential debate in Atlanta.

 There, Democratic candidates were confronted by “black and Latino charter school parents and supporters,” whose children could be denied the opportunity of a better education, to the benefit of the established teachers unions.

 Prior to the debate, one such mother asked liberal doyenne Elizabeth Warren why she shouldn’t have the same choice in schooling as the senator did for her kids.
 Warren responded with a classic move from the politician’s repertoire: she misled, claiming that her children attended public schools.
 Her son attended the Haverford School while she was a professor at Penn — not West Philly High.

 Warren’s odious distortion obscured the more subtle, but more pervasive lie of the Democratic elite: that they can claim to be the sole defenders of black and brown interests, while blatantly ignoring the policies many of these voters hold dear.
 Because black voters particularly view charter schools as a way up and out of the terrible schools that are often their only option in educating their children.

 For Democrats, choosing teachers unions over minority voters is not just a national phenomenon.

-In our state Capitol, Governor Wolf recently vetoed a bill that would have allowed for scholarships for poor students at no cost to the taxpayer, saying it “distracts from… educating every child through our public school system.”
+In our state Capitol, Gov. Wolf recently vetoed a bill that would have allowed for scholarships for poor students at no cost to the taxpayer, saying it “distracts from … educating every child through our public school system.”